demiculus/demiculus.github.io/breaking.md

 7 Jan 2019 - TIL the reason I wasn't able to do baby freze was lack of flexibility and after some buttocks stretching I was easily able to do baby freze.

+23 Jan 2019 - No longer need to stretch my buttocks before attempting, my daily stretches have made me more flexible.

 23 Jan 2019 - Able to easily get to baby position from the ground.
 But flexibility still doesn't let me do it from a normal point.

 25 Jan 2019 - Able to get to freeze position without starting from ground.
 I lift my back leg and thrust my forward one.
 So it wasn't the flexibilty afterall.